redux-sanjai-subash/flaskappbkBase1/README.md

 ### Expiry Tasks

 - A Jira task is created when a certificate has **30 days or fewer remaining**
-- A new task is **NOT created** if:
-  - An existing expiry task exists and is less than 30 days old
 - Jira comments are added at:
   - 20 days remaining
   - 10 days remaining
-- Expiry tasks are not created if a failure task already exists

 ---